Indezine Logo

 5. The Slides pane located on the left side of the Slide Master view has one large thumbnail that represents the Slide Master.
 All the smaller thumbnails below it represent individual Slide Layouts that follow the Slide Master above them.
 Select the required Slide Master or the Slide Layout on the left pane for which you want to enable slide numbers.

-6. Select the Insert | Slide Number menu option to bring up the same dialog box that you last saw in Figure 2 (referred earlier on this page).
-Enable slide numbers by selecting the Slide number check-box as shown highlighted in red within Figure 2 earlier on this page.
+6. Select the Insert | Slide Number menu option to bring up the same dialog box, as shown in Figure 2, previously on this page.
+Enable slide numbers by selecting the Slide number check-box, as shown highlighted in red within Figure 2, previously on this page.

 Back